LGBTQ+ History Timeline

 The RCMP, throughout the late 1950s and the entirety of the 1960s, kept tabs on homosexuals and the patrons of gay bars in Ottawa and other cities.
 The force also worked with the FBI’s own surveillance of homosexuals and alerted the FBI when a suspected homosexual had crossed the border to the United States.

-Justice Minister Pierre Trudeau proposes amendments to the Criminal Code which, among other things, would relax the laws against homosexuality.
+Justice Minister Pierre Trudeau (future Prime Minister and father of Prime Minister Justin Trudeau) proposes amendments to the Criminal Code which, among other things, would relax the laws against homosexuality.

 “I think the view we take here is that there’s no place for the state in the bedrooms of the nation.” – Pierre Trudeau